pic

 • Peripheral nerve stimulation

 Your provider chooses the best treatment based on the condition causing your sciatica.
-However, some interventional treatments, such as spinal cord stimulation and ketamine, work by stopping the pain from any part of your body rather than targeting a specific condition.
+However, some interventional treatments, such as spinal cord stimulation, work by stopping the pain from any part of your body rather than targeting a specific condition.

 Don't put up with the pain of sciatica.
 Call Metro Anesthesia & Pain Management or book an appointment online today.